Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

 ## [ ] 1st time start up the system

-Be sure you have set the DUMMY backend for jack, then run in backgound:
+Be sure you have set the DUMMY backend for jack, as described avobe.
+Then run in backgound:

   **`pe.audio.sys/start.py all &`**